 Hamilton College Library’s Digital Collections includes information about the Oneida Community’s library and can be accessed online here.

-The Oneida Community Journal (new series) combines shorter scholarly essays with news about the Oneida Community Mansion House organization, published twice each year in March and September.
+The Oneida Community Journal (new series) combines essays with news about the Oneida Community Mansion House organization, published twice each year in March and September.

 September 2016, v 30 no 2